ant-design/ant-design/components/form/index.en-US.md

 `scrollToFirstError` and `scrollToField` deps on `id` attribute passed to form control, please make sure that it hasn't been ignored in your custom form control.
 Check [codesandbox](https://codesandbox.io/s/antd-reproduction-template-forked-25nul?file=/index.js) for solution.

+### Continue, why not use `ref` to bind element?

+Form can not get real DOM node when customize component not support `ref`.
+It will get warning in React Strict Mode if wrap with Class Component and call `findDOMNode`.
+So we use `id` to locate element.

 ### `setFieldsValue` do not trigger `onFieldsChange` or `onValuesChange`?

 It's by design.
 Only user interactive can trigger the change event.
 This design is aim to avoid call `setFieldsValue` in change event which may makes loop calling.